Energy Policy | Sustainable Australia Party

 • Support ongoing research and development into renewable energy technologies and energy efficiency initiatives (also see Environment policy)

-• Support further investment into the research and development of more environmentally friendly energy storage systems, including hydropower, hydrogen and batteries
+• Support further investigation and/or investment into the research and development of more environmentally friendly energy storage systems, including batteries, pumped hydroelectric storage, hydrogen and thermal

 • Empower Australian consumers to choose and use distributed (non-centralised) energy systems including solar photovoltaic (PV), micro wind and ground source heat pumps, supported by battery storage